node-xyz/node-xyz.github.io/_pages/getting.started.md

         port: 3333
       },
       systemConf: {
-        microservices: []
+        nodes: []
       }
     })

+> Note that you can omit putting the empty `nodes: []` in your config file.
+XYZ will populate each key in the config object according to a template.
+You can see it [here](/apidoc/Constants.html).

 Furthermore, let's assume that the MathMS is the constant node in the system and stringMSs are going to come and go.
 Go ahead and run the mathMS alone, you will see that nothing happens.

-Now run the stringMS. you'll se that:
+Now run the stringMS. you'll see:

 `warn :: Sending a message to /mul from first find strategy failed (Local Response)
 my fellow service responded with null`

 The [first find strategy](https://github.com/node-xyz/xyz.service.send.first.find) is a default behavior embedded inside node XYZ for finding nodes to send messages to.
 We'll see more on this later.
 The main point is that the message failed.
 Obviously because StringMS does not know any mathMS at this point!

-Change the stringMS to the following, specifying a new seed node for it.
+Change the stringMS to the following, specifying a new **seed node** for it.
 Also add a filed in mathMS that will indicate that this node is allowed to admit new nodes:

     // string.ms.js
-    let xyz = require('xyz-core').xyz
+    let xyz = require('xyz-core')
     let stringMS = new xyz({
       selfConf: {
         name: 'stringMS',
         host: '127.0.0.1',
         port: 3334,
-        seed: [{host: '127.0.0.1', port: 3333}]
+        seed: ['127.0.0.1:3333']
       },
       systemConf: {
-        microservices: []
+        nodes: []
       }
     })